 The post-construction phase usually involves these activities:

-- Reviewing the project with the client: The construction project manager tours the project with the team or client, and creates a construction punch list of areas that need to be improved.
+- Reviewing the project with the client: The construction project manager tours the project with the client, and creates a construction punch list of areas that need to be improved.
 They then work with the contractors and subcontractors to correct the errors as needed.

 - Finalizing project documents: Project closeout documents are finalized, including contractor payments, inspection certificates, and a certificate of occupancy.

 - Transferring ownership and deliverables: The documentation is packaged and delivered to the client.
 Documents may include the results of quality control inspections and technical submittals so the client can verify that the contractor followed all project requirements.

 Here are some common challenges teams might run into at this stage:

 - The punch list could identify a wide range of issues, from small repairs to major oversights, which need to be addressed, along with any client feedback.
 These need to be completed before contractors and subcontractors can move on to other projects.

 - Legal disputes can arise during this process if the client is dissatisfied or feels the finished project doesn’t meet the agreed-upon expectations.

 - Finalizing all the documentation can be time consuming.